While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

-Recruiters and hiring managers love this format because it’s linear and easy-to-read.
+Recruiters and hiring managers love this format because it’s linear and easy to read.
 Work experience is listed by date, in chronological order, from the most recent job to the least recent job.
-This resume format makes it very easy for hiring managers to track your career path and the way you’ve taken on more responsibilities and achieved more over time.
+This resume format makes it easy for hiring managers to track your career growth.

-This straightforward approach works well for those who have an unbroken work history within a single industry.
-Be forewarned, though, that if you have blemishes in your professional past – jumping from job to job or long stretches of unemployment – this resume format will illuminate those.
+This straightforward approach works well for those with a consistent work history within a single industry.
+However, if you have blemishes in your professional past — jumping from job to job or long stretches of unemployment — this resume format will illuminate those.

 Pros: